gurjot-kaur/Sentiment-Analysis-API/README.md

 ```
 pip install -U -r requirements.txt
 ```
-This command will instal all the required packages and update any older packages.\
+This command will instal all the required packages and update any older packages\

-2. Now that we have our enviornment set up, we will create an S3 bucket.\
+2. Now that we have our enviornment set up, we will create an S3 bucket\

 Follow this [link](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) and create two buckets, an input bucket and a outbucket and configure them in the pipeline files.\